 Rubber soles are also much better on land.
 So if you have a long walk into your fishing spot rubber soles might be the way to go.

 Freestone Wading boots $169.95

 Simms is among the most famous names for waders and wading boots.
-Their Freestone model might just be the best compromise between price and quality currently available.
+Their Freestone model might just be the best compromise between price, quality and comfort currently available.
 The new version of Freestone boots on my feet are even more comfortable.
 I hiked and fished many miles and never got a blister.
 I wish all boots were so kind right out of the box.

 The rubber soles grip most rock types solidly.
 While the cleats, adds confidence walking over slippery algae-covered stones.
 I lost my footing once, navigating my way down a steep grass-covered bank.
 The tall wet grass was still wet from the morning dew and was extremely slippery.
 Such difficult terrain would prove challenging to any sole.